freerange-hub/cosmos-sdk/README.md

 )](https://godoc.org/github.com/cosmos/cosmos-sdk)
 [![riot.im](https://img.shields.io/badge/riot.im-JOIN%20CHAT-green.svg)](https://riot.im/app/#/room/#cosmos-sdk:matrix.org)

-The Cosmos-SDK is a framework for building blockchain applications in Golang.
+The FreeRange-SDK is a forked Cosmos-SDK framework for building blockchain applications in Golang.
-It is being used to build `Gaia`, the first implementation of the Cosmos Hub.
+It is being used to build `Gaia`, the first implementation of the FreeRange Hub.

 **WARNING**: The SDK has mostly stabilized, but we are still making some breaking changes.

 **Note**: Requires [Go 1.12.1+](https://golang.org/dl/)

-## Cosmos Hub Mainnet
+## FreeRange Hub Testnet

-To run a full-node for the mainnet of the Cosmos Hub, first [install `gaia`](./docs/gaia/installation.md), then follow [the guide](./docs/gaia/join-mainnet.md).
+To run a full-node for the testnet of the FreeRange Hub, first [install `gaia`](./docs/gaia/installation.md), then follow [the guide](./docs/gaia/join-mainnet.md).

 For status updates and genesis file, see the
 [launch repo](https://github.com/cosmos/launch).